azmenak/react-stripe-checkout/README.md

 This should make it even easier if you're building a react application.

+Get started by installing with npm

+    npm install react-stripe-checkout

 `token` and `stripeKey` are the only *required* props, everything else is options as per the stripe docs.
 See [Checkout Docs](https://stripe.com/docs/checkout#integration-custom).
 All props